velniaszs/Fabric_Workspace_Settings/capacity-policies/migration/MIG_RebuildAllCapacityPolicies.md

 **Not by default.** The decision deserves stating rather than defaulting into.

 If our policy set has been deactivated and another is active on the capacity, this flow rebuilds rules on a set that is **not in force**.
-It reports success, and the capacity is governed by something else entirely.
-That is the `Inactive` + `Untracked` pair `SyncCapacityPolicySets` exists to catch.
+It reports success, and the capacity is governed by something else entirely. **Nothing detects that** — the scan that would have was discarded on 2026-09-18 — which strengthens the case for re-activating, and is why the decision is stated rather than defaulted into.

 The flow *could* call `activate` with `allowReplace=true` and take the capacity back every night.
 Do not turn that on without deciding it explicitly: